Lakshmi Tantra: Contents

-The text precisely expounds the specifics of the philosophy of qualified monism Vishishtadvaita, but it is also observed that it is much inspired from the philosophy of Pratyabhijna of Kashmiri Shaivism propounded by Abhinavagupta.
+The text expounds the specifics of the philosophy of qualified monism Vishishtadvaita, but it is also observed that it is heavily inspired by the philosophy of Pratyabhijna of Kashmiri Shaivism propounded by Abhinavagupta.
 The text also reveals traces of Mahayana Buddhism.
-The influence of the Bhagavad Gita is also clearly apparent and passages from it have sometimes been quoted literally.
+The influence of the Bhagavad Gita is also apparent, and passages from it are sometimes quoted literally.

 Manifestations

 The Lakshmi Tantra discusses the various avataras, or the descents, of the goddess, when Narayana incarnates on earth, to perform her anuvrata, or functions.
 These descents are called the six sheaths, and are categorised as possessing one form, two forms, four forms, six forms, eight forms, as well as twelve forms: